blackcatwizard/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. useRouteMatch makes react match the URL route to the cooresponding component called, enabling you to via different modular components via hyperlinks without having to refresh the page every time a new component mounts
-1. How would you explain form validation to someone who has never programmed before?
+1. How would you explain form validation to someone who has never programmed before? form validation is, in essence, creating a set of parameters that the machine is looking for to be filled before one is allowed to perform actions such as submitting a form. an common example of this making a submit button that unlocks only when you have entered a valid e-mail, or a password that requires capitals, spaces, special characters and what have you.
-1. In 1-2 sentences, define end to end testing.
+1. In 1-2 sentences, define end to end testing. end-to-end testing is a means to test both the front-end and back-end of a given web site, cypress is a program which does this. it attempts to interact with all elements of a web page, trying inputs that are both valid and invalid to see what works and what breaks.
 ## Instructions

 ### Task 1: Project Set Up